 Munich Travel Guide

 The Bavarian city epitomises traditional charm, in some respects to excess, and there is a lot of old-fashioned hospitality going around.
-But there is also a sophisticated side to Munich, which has numerous impressive museums and art galleries as well as designer stores and top graded restaurants.
-The city boasts some breathtaking historic architecture and has no shortage of delights for culture vultures and those who enjoy traditional sightseeing.
+There is also a sophisticated side to Munich, which has numerous impressive museums and art galleries as well as designer stores and world-class restaurants.
+The city boasts some breath-taking historic architecture and has no shortage of delights for culture vultures and those who enjoy traditional sightseeing.
 Those who like to buy their way through new cities will also be very happy with the shopping in Munich.

 Best time to visit Munich